InformaticsMatters/fragnet/fragnet-search/README.md

 This is a simplified version of expansion search allowing multiple queries to be expanded in one go.

-The input is SMILES that is POSTed.
+The easiest way to specify input is as SMILES that is POSTed.
 An example is shown below.
 ```
 CC(C)(C(=O)N1CCCC1)c1ccccc1	1
 CC(C)(C(=O)N1CCCC1)c1cccc(F)c1	2